sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 ### Advanced Building Options
 #### Running Docker build

-If you want to run the Docker build explicitly, navigate to the util/programming-only-single directory and run the following:
+To explicitly run the Docker build, first copy your SAS_Viya_deployment_data.zip file and manifests_usermods.yml file into the `util/programming-only-single/` directory, then run the following:

 ```
 docker build . \